core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * In the latter integrated case, the KUDOS initiator (responder) also acts as initiator (responder) for the ID update procedure.

+\[TODO: think about the possibility of safely preserving ongoing observations following an update of OSCORE IDs alone.\]

 ## The Recipient-ID Option # {#sec-recipient-id-option}

 The Recipient ID Option defined in this section has the properties summarized in {{fig-recipient-id-option}}, which extends Table 4 of {{RFC7252}}.
 That is, the option is elective, safe to forward, part of the cache key and non repeatable.